Admissions / Intake

 Who We Serve:

 We serve residents of the City of Norfolk, ages 18 and older, who are diagnosed with a serious mental illness (SMI) and/or substance use disorders.
-Intakes for Intellectual or Developmental Disabilities and for Child Mental Health are accessed by calling 757-756-5600.
+Intakes for Intellectual or Developmental Disabilities can be accessed by calling 757-756-5600, Option 5.
+Intakes for Children's Mental Health are accessed by calling 757-756-1600 or 757-756-5600, Option 8.

 The following diagnoses are categorized as a serious mental illness (SMI):